sashaskinner/grab-back/README.md

 ## <a name="author"></a>Author
 Hi!
-My name is [Sasha Skinner](https://www.linkedin.com/in/sashaskinner) and I am a software engineer.
-I began my training at Hackbright Academy’s full-time Software Engineering Fellowship, an engineering bootcamp for women in San Francisco (graduated: June 2017).
+My name is [Sasha Skinner](https://www.linkedin.com/in/sashaskinner) and built this project during my time at Hackbright Academy’s full-time Software Engineering Fellowship, an engineering bootcamp for women in San Francisco (graduated: June 2017).

-Prior to Hackbright, I spent several as a research assistant cognitive neuroscience lab at UCSF investigating how technology based interventions affect cognition.
-I especially enjoyed working with MRI data and was fascinated by the process of transforming a raw dataset into something meaningful.
-Before UCSF, I conducted community health education and outreach with AmeriCorps.

 I am passionate about data analysis, social justice, and improving healthcare and I believe that technology plays a critical role technology in advancing all of these fields.
-My goal as a software engineer is to make meaningful contributions to these fields while engaging my love of problem solving.
-If you have a role that you think that I would be a good fit for, please feel free to email sasha.skinner at gmail.